 The following are some intelligent and appropriate questions to ask your mentors when the opportunity arises;

-- What have been your greatest challenge in your career pursuit?
+- What has been your greatest challenge in your career pursuit?

 - What kept you going when you encountered challenges?